19hours/sg-statutes/Acts/Bankruptcy Act.md

 (c) he attempts to account for any part of his property by fictitious losses or expenses;

-(d) at any meeting of his creditors in the 12 months before the presentation of the bankruptcy petition by or against him or (whether or not at such a meeting) at any time in the initial period, he did anything which would have been an offence under paragraph (c) if the bankruptcy order against him had been made before he did it; or
+(d) at any meeting of his creditors in the 12 months before the making of the bankruptcy application by or against him or (whether or not at such a meeting) at any time in the initial period, he did anything which would have been an offence under paragraph (c) if the bankruptcy order against him had been made before he did it; or

 (e) he is, or at any time has been, guilty of any false representation or other fraud for the purpose of obtaining the consent of his creditors, or any of them, to an agreement with reference to his affairs or to his bankruptcy.